itsmicah722/ArchGuide/docs/dual_boot/installation.md

 Next we create the Btrfs Subvolumes; each of which will be mounted in the coming section.

-This is the root filesystem `/`.
-It will contain the core operating system:
+The [Root](https://en.wikipedia.org/wiki/Root_directory) `/` directory is the top level of the Linux filesystem hierarchy.
+In Arch Linux, all partitions, subvolumes, and filesystems are mounted somewhere under "/", making them part of a single unified directory structure.
+The subvolume name is `@`:

 ```rs
 btrfs subvolume create /mnt/@
 ```

-Holds user's personal files, settings, downloads, and documents in `/home`:
+The [Home](https://en.wikipedia.org/wiki/Home_directory#Unix) `/home` directory contains the user's personal files such as settings, downloads, documents, configurations, etc. The subvolume name is `@home`:

 ```rs
 btrfs subvolume create /mnt/@home
 ```

-Contains variable data like system logs, caches, databases, and package info in `/var`:
+The [Variable](https://www.linfo.org/var.html) `/var` directory contains variable data like system logs, caches, databases, and package information.
+The subvolume name is `@var`:

 ```rs
 btrfs subvolume create /mnt/@var
 ```

-Used to isolate system logs `/var/log` from other parts of */var*:
+The [Logs](https://www.loggly.com/ultimate-guide/linux-logging-basics/) `var/logs` directory is used to isolate system debug output from other parts of */var*.
+The subvolume name is `@log`:

 ```rs
 btrfs subvolume create /mnt/@log
 ```

-Stores temporary downloaded package files (like pacman cache) in `/var/cache`:
+The [Cache](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch05s05.html) `/var/cache` directory stores temporary downloaded package files (like pacman cache).
+The subvolume name is `@cache`:
-> Note: `pacman` is the package manager where you download and install most of your software in Arch Linux.

 ```rs
 btrfs subvolume create /mnt/@cache
 ```

-Used for temporary files in `/tmp` that don’t need to be backed up:
+The [Temporaries](https://en.wikipedia.org/wiki/Temporary_folder) `/tmp` directory is used for deposable files that don’t need to be backed up.
+The subvolume name is `@tmp`:

 ```rs
 btrfs subvolume create /mnt/@tmp
 ```

-Holds snapshots taken by tools like Snapper or Btrfs Assistant in `/snapshots`:
+The [Snapshots](https://en.wikipedia.org/wiki/Snapshot_(computer_storage)) `/.snapshots` directory stores files from backups taken by tools like Snapper or Btrfs Assistant.
+The subvolume name is `@snapshots`:

 ```rs
 btrfs subvolume create /mnt/@snapshots
 ```

-Used for placing a swapfile in `/swap`, isolated to avoid copy-on-write issues:
+The [Swap](https://en.wikipedia.org/wiki/Memory_paging) `/swap` directory is used for storing the swapfile, isolated to avoid copy-on-write issues.
+The subvolume name is `@swap`:

 ```rs
 btrfs subvolume create /mnt/@swap